Skip to main content

 Three rules:

-Rule 1 — You wrote most of the code.
+Rule 1: you wrote most of the code.
 If you and three teammates split the work, you can only deep-dive your part.
 Pick a project where you owned at least 50% of the engineering, or pick a sub-component within a team project that's clearly yours.

-Rule 2 — You can talk about it for 45 minutes without faking depth.
+Rule 2: you can talk about it for 45 minutes without faking depth.
 If your project was three weeks of work, you probably don't have 45 minutes of substance.
 Pick the longest-running, most-considered project you've shipped.
 A semester-long capstone usually beats a hackathon hack.

-Rule 3 — The tech stack is current.
+Rule 3: the tech stack is current.
 A project from 2021 using a framework that's since been replaced will probe poorly because you've moved on and can't remember the details.
 Pick something you've touched in the last 12 months.

 If you have multiple eligible projects, pick the one closest to the role you're interviewing for.
 Applying to a backend infra team?
 Pick the project with the most backend complexity.
 Applying to a frontend team?
 Pick the one with the most UX engineering.
+If your strongest candidate is a year-long capstone, how to discuss your CS capstone project covers the spoken-story framing in depth.

 The one-page brief